highlights of operations

 In Malaysia, Chevron does business through our subsidiary Chevron Malaysia Limited.
 We are most visible through our network of Caltex® service stations.

-In 2016, we mark our 80th year in Malaysia.
+In 2016, we marked our 80th year in Malaysia.
 Our employees work in marketing, lubricants and terminal operations.

 Chevron also plays an active role in local communities, where we focus on social investment in initiatives for education and skills development and training.